birdsCoders/gatsby-markdown-starter-blog/README.md

 # gatsby-markdown-basic-blog

-Gatsby markdown blog example with the basic setup
+Gatsby markdown blog example with the starter setup